 Charles M. Schulz Museum

-Finally, a visit to the Charles M. Schulz Museum and Research Center is must-stop for anyone who grew up reading Peanuts.
-The museum a centerpiece for the City of Santa Rosa and is big enough to house Snoopy, Linus, Charlie Brown and the other characters indelibly inked by Schulz, who for decades called Sonoma County home.
-Address: 2301 Hardies Ln, Santa Rosa, CA 95403. website.
+Finally, visiting the Charles M. Schulz Museum and Research Center is a must-stop for anyone who grew up reading Peanuts.
+The museum is a centerpiece for the City of Santa Rosa.
+It is big enough to house Snoopy, Linus, Charlie Brown, and the other characters indelibly inked by Schulz, who called Sonoma County home for decades.
+Address: 2301 Hardies Lane, Santa Rosa, California.
+Website.

-We have just touched on a few of Sonoma Valleys many attractions.
-One day is not near enough time to explore this region of Northern California.
-Consider making this trip a weekend getaway or longer.
+We have just touched on a few of Sonoma Valley’s many attractions.
+One day is not nearly enough time to explore this region of Northern California.
+Consider making this trip a weekend getaway or a longer trip.
 You will not be disappointed when you visit the Sonoma Valley.